Get the AI Strategy Playbook Now

 The Airbnb business model relies upon a steady stream of regular guests making bookings.

-Airbnb run campaigns across a variety of paid channels including Google AdWords and Facebook Ads.
+Airbnb runs campaigns across various paid channels, including Google AdWords and Facebook Ads.

 The main channels used by Airbnb are: